“Lack of direction, not lack of time, is the problem. We all have twenty-four-hour days”, says Zig Ziglar.

 - Doing things as they come, not prioritizing.

-- Doing little jobs as running errands, instead of delegating.
+- Doing little jobs like running errands, instead of delegating.

 We can safely agree that time is indispensable, it cannot be replaced.
 So, it’s very important that you don’t squander it away.
 Here are five rules for effective time management and being more profitable.